mannat-07/Ecommerce_Follow_Along/README.md

 Form: Autofill the form with previous data, allowing the user to edit and save.
 Outcome: Understand the process of performing update operations in MongoDB.

 **Milestone 14**

 Write an endpoint that will Delete the data form MongoDB using ID.
 In frontend we will add an delete button to the product card.
 When click on delete button we will send the product id to server endpoint.

+**Milestone 15**

+Build a Nav component with links (Home, My-products, Add product, Cart).
+Make it responsive and reusable across pages.
+Outcome: Easy navigation between pages in a React app.